Who We Are

 Funding is provided through California’s Strong Workforce Program and represents a co-investment by 19 community colleges in the Los Angles/Orange County Regional Consortium.

-- The intelligence gathered is integrated into developing bold and far-reaching strategies to most effectively and efficiently equip workers in a rapidly evolving labor market.
+The information gathered is integrated into developing bold and far-reaching strategies to most effectively and efficiently equip workers in a rapidly evolving labor market.

 As grant-funded technical assistance providers, the seven Centers of Excellence across the state, located strategically to study the regional economies of California, support the community colleges by providing customized data on high growth, emerging, and economically-critical industries and occupations and their related workforce needs.